Armin C. Koehne has maintained his home in Indianapolis from the time of his birth and is one of its popular and

 Indianapolis, and died here May 5, 1910.

-was secured in its public schools, including the high school.
-He had varied business experiences in his youth and finally
+training was secured in its public schools, including the high school.
+He had varied business experiences in his

-and prestige.
-From his youth up Mr. Koehne has taken a deep interest in the cause of the Republican party, and he has been a zealous
+From his youth up Mr. Koehne has taken a deep interest in the cause of th Republican party, and he has been a zealous

-administration of the fiscal affairs of the county.
-In 1904, Mr. Koehne was made the nominee of his party for state
+of the fiscal affairs of the county.
+In 1904, Mr. Koehne was made the nominee of his party for state representative

-representative of the district, which includes the county of Marion, and in the ensuing election he rolled up a gratifying
+of the district, which includes the county of Marion, and in the ensuing election he rolled up a gratifying majority

-majority at the polls.
-He served as a member of the sixty-fourth and sixty-fifth sessions of the general assembly, and
+He served as a member of the sixty-fourth and sixty-fifth sessions of the general assembly, and proved an able and

-p[roved an able and effective worker, both on the floor of the senate and in the councils of the various committee to which
+effective worker, both on the floor of the senate and in the councils of the various committee to which he was

-he was assigned.
-He is identified with various fraternal and social organizations in his native city, and have his circle
+He is identified with various fraternal and social organizations in his native city, and have his circle of friends

 Greater Indianapolis : the history, the industries, the institutions, and the people of a city of homes